Hugo Keenan

-Hugo Keenan (born 18 June 1996) is an Irish rugby union player.
-He plays as a fullback or wing with Leinster Rugby, and with the Ireland national rugby union team.
-He also formerly played fly-half for the Ireland national rugby sevens team.
+Hugo Keenan (born 18 June 1996) is an Irish professional rugby union player who plays as a fullback for United Rugby Championship club Leinster and the Ireland national team.

-Youth rugby
+Early life

 Keenan attended secondary school at Blackrock College.
 There he was a member of the team that won the 2014 Leinster Schools Senior Cup, with Keenan noted for his running and passing, including scoring a try in the final.

+Professional career

-Leinster Rugby
+Leinster

-Keenan debuted for Leinster in 2016 against Zebre.
+Keenan debuted for Leinster in 2016 against Zebre at the age of 20.

-Ireland national teams

-Youth and sevens
+Ireland U20 and 7s

 Keenan played wing for the Ireland under-20 national rugby union team.
 Keenan started all matches for the Ireland under-20 team during the 2016 under-20 Six Nations.
 He also started all matches in the 2016 World Rugby under-20 Championship, including Ireland's historic victory over New Zealand.

 Keenan was called into the Ireland national rugby sevens team camp in early 2017.
 Keenan was part of the Ireland sevens team during the 2017 Grand Prix Series.
 He scored several tries during Ireland's win at the 2017 Moscow Sevens, including a crucial try in Ireland's 28–21 semifinal win over Russia.

-Senior team
+Keenan was called up to the Sevens Team for the 2023/24 Madrid Grand Final.
+In June 2024 Keenan was called up to the 2024 Olympics Squad.

+Ireland
-Keenan debuted for Ireland on 24 October 2020 in a Six Nations match against Italy, where he started on the wing and scored two tries in a 50-17 win.

-Keenan then started Ireland's next 17 internationals (2020-2022), scoring tries against Georgia, Italy, USA, England and New Zealand.
+Keenan debuted for Ireland on 24 October 2020 in a Six Nations match against Italy, where he started on the wing and scored two tries in a 50–17 win.
+Keenan then started Ireland's next 17 internationals between 2020 and 2022, scoring tries against Georgia, Italy, USA, England and New Zealand.
 Keenan was recognized for his strong performance in Ireland’s win against England in the 2022 Six Nations.
 Keenan was described in March 2022 as the heir to Rob Kearney at fullback for Ireland.